Hogarth's Pest Control specializes in all types of industries, residential and commercial.

 Damp Wood Termites

-The Drywood Termite are rarely found in Michigan and, like the Damp Wood Termite, only arrive through the shipment of lumber and furniture from the West Coast.
+The Drywood Termite is rare to find Michigan and, like the Damp Wood Termite, only arrives through the shipment of lumber and furniture from the West Coast.
 These termites are most commonly found in Southwestern part of the U.S. As their name suggests, mainly thrive in dry wood such as foundations and window and door frames.

 The Eastern Subterranean Termites are wood destroyers that go through a complete metamorphosis.
 They can have wings or be wingless, forming free-standing mud tubes in basements or crawlspaces on the interior or exterior of the foundation.
 Eastern Subterranean Termites are a colony species that nest under the foundation and tunnel up to the house as a result.
 They can enter through a crack 1/32 inch wide.
 They require moist soil conditions and can communicate through their pheromones and trophallaxis.
 It typically takes 2-3 years for a new colony to become established and they usually lay 6-12 eggs to batch.